tonym128/tonym128.github.io/_posts/2025-12-29-peakylight-post-mortem.markdown

 Seeing as this came together quite nicely I went into scope creep mode.
 Reports and animations!
 This probably took up the most time, working out how I wanted them to work and coaxing the AI to make it so.

 I also did a lot of refactoring near the end of the project to break up the monolith of a html file with everything in it.
-CSS, JS, HTML, Libraries, just everything.
-It's not perfect now, but it's a lot better.
+CSS, JS, HTML, Libraries, just everything. its not perfect now, but its a lot better.

 ## Things I was very happy with